Artist collective. Festival promotion.

 S. COGGINS: Working in the Emily Carr University woodshop, I was able to play whatever music I wanted and from it I made some key friends: Jamie Ward and Claudia Fernandez.
 Claudia happened to be a super cool woman who unknown to me loved metal from a far.
 Her husband at the time also happened to be a guy named Ernesto who was part owner of the Waldorf hotel.
 Back then it was in full swing with multiple shows, music nights, and events going constantly.
 It was something of a hub of music and culture over the span of a few years.
 Claudia was convinced that we should should come play records in their Tiki themed basement packed with massive vintage Klipsh speakers, projectors and zero constraints on what we played or displayed.

 Around the same time Shawn and Josh were toying with the idea of a production company to start bringing bands to town that we wanted to see.
 They called their initial venture Congregate Entertainment, and on the original list of options unbeknownst to me was COVENANT.
-When Claudia proposed the potential of a vinyl only metal DJ night to me I started coming up with artwork, a name, and getting the boys on board because it something we had to do together.
+When Claudia proposed the potential of a vinyl only metal DJ night to me I started coming up with artwork, a name, and getting the boys on board because it was something that we had to do together.
 For reasons that should need NO explanation we decided on the name Covenant, and truly a pact was made at that point even if we didn’t realize it.
 It was clearly Meant To Be because we all arrived at the same name and never realized that it had happened that way until a drunken Friday six years later.
 Covenant was born!

 In that Tiki themed room we played savage horror flicks selected by our resident cinema encyclopedia Jamie Ward, built altars of skulls, pyres of incense, and put those glorious speakers through their paces with our favourite records.
 If we didn’t own it we didn’t play it.
 After a night of self indulgent excess, blurred visions, and ears ringing it was mind blowing to us when they handed us money in the end!